1. How is Government advice around building safety changing?

 In the majority of cases it is not possible for building owners to seek support for costs from the original developer.
 Where possible, we are in contact with the building owner and original developer to see if they are able to help provide information on the building’s design and construction that might help reduce some costs and/or survey work required.

 As the property manager, FirstPort is not able to offer funding or compensation.
-Our role is to coordinate activity to help you get an EWS1 form from an appropriate specialist, and organise works that might be needed to get your building to this point (e.g. an intrusive survey, remediation etc.) We will also work with your building owner to make sure that your building is registered for the Government Building Safety Fund, if applicable.
+Our role is to coordinate activity to help you get an EWS1 form from an appropriate specialist, and organise works that might be needed to get your building to this point (e.g. an intrusive survey, remediation etc.), this also includes working with Freeholders to ensure any eligible buildings were registered for the Government’s Building Safety Fund, which we completed ahead of the registration deadline of 31st July 2020.

 Our team is working hard to gain competitive prices for intrusive surveys, which means that these usually do not meet the limit which triggers a Section 20 consultation.